mahmoudparsian/data-algorithms-with-spark/wiki-spark/docs/monoid.md

 	Last updated: 1/1/2023

-In this article, I will define a **monoid** and how it can help us to write better and correct reducers in MapReduce and Spark environments.
-In abstract algebra, a branch of mathematics, a monoid is a set equipped with an associative binary operation and an identity element
+In this article, I will define a **monoid** and show that how it can help us to write better and correct reducers in MapReduce and Spark environments.
+In abstract algebra
+(study of algebraic structures), a branch of mathematics, a **monoid** is a set equipped with an associative binary operation and an identity element
 (will be discussed shortly).

-Understanding monoids can
-help us to write  semantically  correct reducers (`reduce()` and `combine()` in
+Understanding monoids can help us to write  semantically  correct reducers in MapReduce (`reduce()` and `combine()`) and Spark (`reduceByKey()` transformation).
-MapReduce and `reduceByKey()` transformation in Spark).
-Before defining what a monoid is, I will present some of the basic properties of binary functions.
+Before defining what a monoid
+is, I will present some of the basic properties of binary functions.